ONLINE CLASS TUITION RATES

 Drop-In Classes are non-refundable.
 If you make a reservation online and anticipate an absence, please call or email us and we will credit the class toward a future reservation.

 Youth Trial Classes are available if there is still space in a class by the first day of the term.
-Students are allowed to attend one class as a trial for a $15 fee.
-If the student registers for the class, the $15 fee will be applied towards the total tuition due.
+Students are allowed to attend one class as a trial for free.
+If the student registers for the class, the full tuition is due.
 Parents should contact the Studio Manager to check trial class availability.

 Late Youth Registration Youth Tuition for late registrations will not be prorated within the first four weeks of the term.
 Pro-rated tuition is available after the first four weeks of the term.
 Make-up classes may be available as an alternate option.
 Parents should contact the Studio Manager with all late registration inquiries.